openela/governance/repository_structure.md

 * github.com/openela – The main repo for all root level tooling and repos (e.g. website, helper tools, and projects)
 * github.com/openela-main – A series of DistGit repos for hosting the base OS packages
-* github.com/openela-contrib – A series of DistGit repos for hosting community contributed packages (not patches).
-Similar to EPEL.
+* github.com/openela-contrib – A series of DistGit repos for hosting community maintained patches and packages.

 ### Main Project Repo: github.com/openela